 The process of centering:

-A) To start, place the pointed end of the higher leg of the fork coinciding with the point of the paper and suspend a plumb bob on the middle of the station peg.
+A) Place the pointed end of the higher leg of the fork coinciding with the point of the paper and suspend a plumb bob on the middle of the station peg.

 B) If the suspended plume bob station is not exactly above the center of the peg, adjust the table until the plumb bob station hangs above the center of the peg.